A Digital Pheromone-Based Approach for In-Control/Out-of-Control Classification: Conclusions

-It is important, however, to note that this initial application of digital scoring within the context of SQC remains exploratory.
-The digital pheromone scores are informed by prior experience with markers that distinguish between InC and OutC states.
-While the Total OutC Score generally yielded accurate classifications, the current formulation of the Threat Score did not significantly improve the decision-making process.
+It is important, however, to emphasize that this first application of digital scoring in an SQC context remains exploratory.
+The digital pheromone scores are informed by prior experience with markers that distinguish InC from OutC states, and this reliance on expert-informed structure is both a strength and a limitation.
+While the Total OutC Score generally yielded accurate classifications, the current formulation of the Threat Score did not significantly improve decision-making.
+This suggests that some components of the scoring architecture may require reformulation and that the apparent signal may, in part, reflect artifacts of the data collection process rather than stable precursors of true OutC events.

-As a final remark, it is essential to consider the environmental context.
-Based on 2024 data, the estimated probability of OutC surges is relatively low (approximately 0.008), and in most cases, feedback and control mechanisms are sufficient to restore the InC state.
-Consequently, only the accumulation of clustered ``suspicious ants"\ --- which reinforce digital pheromones and thereby increase the environmental score --- can reliably signal an OutC event.
+Finally, the environmental context matters for both interpretation and evaluation.
+Based on 2024 data, the estimated probability of OutC surges is relatively low (approximately 0.008), and in most cases feedback and control mechanisms are sufficient to restore the InC state.
+Consequently, only the accumulation of clustered ``suspicious ants'', which reinforce digital pheromones and thereby increase the Environmental Score, can reliably signal an OutC event.
+This low base rate also means that forecasting rules must be assessed with particular care: even small increases in false alarms can rapidly erode trust and usefulness, while overly conservative thresholds may miss the rare but consequential events.